Saturation Games for Odd Cycles: Proof of Theorem

 \section{Proof of Theorem~\ref{T-5}}

-We wish to construct a strategy for Max in the $\c{C}_{2k+1}$-saturation game for $k\ge 2$ such that at the end of each of Max's turns, $G^t$ is bipartite with parts of roughly the same size.
+Let $\c{C}$ be as in the hypothesis of Theorem~\ref{T-5}.
+We wish to construct a strategy for Max in the $\c{C}$-saturation game such that at the end of each of Max's turns, $G^t$ is bipartite with parts of roughly the same size.
 To this end, let $uv$ denote the edge of $G^1$.
 Let $1<\gamma\le 2$ and $\delta=\rec{\gamma-1}$.
 We say that $G^t$ is $\gamma$-good if it satisfies the following four conditions.

 \begin{itemize} \item[(1*)] $G^t$ contains exactly one non-trivial connected component, and this component is bipartite with parts $U^t\ni u$ and $V^t\ni v$.

 Let $U_0^t=N^t(v)$ (the good vertices), and $U_1^t=U^t\setminus U_0^t$ (the bad vertices).
 Define an analogous partition for $V^t$.